Home Search Gallery How-To Books Links Workshops About Contact

 It has enough depth of field at f/2.0 to be useful wide open.

-It focusses to 0.9.'
-It has close range correction (CRC).
+It has 9 elements in 8 groups with close range correction (CRC).

 It takes 52mm filters and the common HN-1 metal screw-in hood.

-It has a seven-bladed diaphragm that stops down to f/22.
+It has a straight seven-bladed diaphragm that stops down to f/22.

 It weighs 13 oz (355g).